-- individually, or by combining days into one or more continuous periods of time off - by combining with days off under the collective agreement.
+- · individually, or by combining days into one or more continuous periods of time off - by combining with days off under the collective agreement.

-Pekkaspäivä days off shall be announced in accordance with point 5 of section 6 of the collective agreement. (page 29).
+Pekkaspäivä days off shall be announced in accordance with clause 7 of section 6 of the collective agreement.